 Lifetime Achievement Alumni Award

 The VU Lifetime Achievement Alumni Award is for outstanding contributions to profession or community.

 Dr Collette Burke is the state of Victoria's Chief Engineer, managing director at Exner Group, VicTrack director, and former national director of the National Association of Women in Construction.
 With more than 25 years in the engineering and construction industry, Dr Burke is also an internationally acknowledged researcher, with a PhD in risk management and value for money on major infrastructure projects.

 In her current roles, Dr Burke provides expert advice to government on the design and engineering of major projects, including Melbourne's Metro Tunnel.
 She is also helping establish a government registration system for engineers to ensure the industry is properly regulated.

-Professional Achievement Alumni Award (for contributions to profession & inspiring others)
+The Professional Achievement Alumni Award is for contributions to profession and inspiring others.

 Dr Nagano is a biomechanics expert and the inventor of a shoe insole that prevents falls among the elderly.
 He was inspired to create the insoles as part of his PhD after two of his grandparents in Japan suffered debilitating falls.

 The ergonomic design of the insole was patented and named ISEAL Insoles, acknowledging the role of VU’s Institute of Sport, Exercise & Active Living (ISEAL), now the Institute for Health & Sport (IHES) in his invention's research and design.
 Sales commenced in May 2018 with some 100,000 pairs of insole-integrated footwear now sold to customers worldwide.